 One thing that homeowners never want to deal with is insects.
 Insects in and around the home are never a good thing.
 Some insects are a large nuisance and other insects are very difficult to detect.
 Regardless, no one wants to deal with them.
 In this case, tiny insects like ticks are not something that anyone wants in their skin.
 Additionally, ticks can be found in many places and are known carriers of Lyme disease.
 Are there ticks in Florida?
-Yes, ticks can hitch rides on animals such as deer and then jump off the dear into the grass.
+Yes, ticks can hitch rides on animals such as deer and then jump off the deer into the grass.

 Let’s take a look at some more details regarding ticks.